Colgate-Palmolive Company (CL) Shares Soar Above 1-Year High

-Colgate-Palmolive Company (NYSE: CL)’s stock price has soared by 1.12 in relation to previous closing price of 79.80.
-Nevertheless, the company has seen a gain of 3.61% in its stock price over the last five trading days.
-MarketWatch.com reported on 02/10/23 that Fabuloso recall: Colgate-Palmolive pulls almost 5 million bottles over bacteria risk
+The stock of Colgate-Palmolive Company (NYSE: CL) has increased by 0.20 when compared to last closing price of 80.59.
+Despite this, the company has experienced a 0.07% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Colgate-Palmolive Company (NYSE: CL) Right Now?